 Incorrect food choices

-Although exercise is an important piece of weight loss, it’s not the only piece.
+Although exercise is an important piece of weight loss, it’s not the only piece of the puzzle.

 Stress and emotional problems